Reading Time: 7 minutes

 Before you set up operations in an APAC country, there are a few areas your company needs to understand.
 Careful research will help you choose the country that’s the best fit for your company.
 You’ll need knowledge of:

-- Local taxes: Your company will most likely need to pay taxes in the new location.
+- Local taxes: Your company will need to pay taxes in the new location.
 Find out what the rules are concerning business income taxes as well as the requirements for withholding taxes from employee income.

 Globalization Partners can help your company grow into the APAC region and beyond